Simplifying $D$-Dimensional Physical-State Sums in Gauge Theory and Gravity: Spurious-singularity-free replacement rules

 \subsection{Demonstration in a simple example}

 Here we wish to demonstrate our method with a simple example.
-We choose to sew two factors of the Compton amplitude of scalar QED, due to the compactness of the expression.
-We set the coupling to unity for convenience.
-The amplitudes are given by
+In particular, we compute the one-loop generalized-unitarity cut of Fig.~\ref{sQEDcutFig} without introducing spurious singularities.
+We take the external particles to be massive scalars while the internal particles are photons.
+We compute the generalized-unitarity cut in question by sewing two factors of the Compton amplitude of scalar QED.
+At the level of the Compton amplitudes, all particles are taken as on shell.
+We choose to consider scalar QED due to the compactness of the expression.
+Refs.~\cite{diVecchia,Bern:2020buy} calculated corresponding cuts in gravity.

+We set the couplings to unity for convenience.
+We denote the two Compton amplitudes that enter our example by $\mathcal{A}_L$ and $\mathcal{A}_R$.
+We have

 where $\varepsilon_{i} \equiv \varepsilon(p_i)$ and $\varepsilon_{-i} \equiv \varepsilon(-p_i)$.
 We present the Feynman diagrams needed to calculate $\mathcal{A}_L$ in Fig.~\ref{sQEDFig}.
 We use the on-shell conditions to reduce $\mathcal{A}_L$ to a basis of Lorentz-invariant products.
 Namely, we solve momentum conservation as $p_2 = -p_1-p_3-p_4$ and impose $\varepsilon_2 \cdot p_1 = -\varepsilon_2 \cdot p_3 - \varepsilon_2 \cdot p_4$ and $p_3 \cdot p_4 = -p_1 \cdot p_3 - p_1 \cdot p_4 - m_L^2$, where $m_L$ is the mass of the scalar.
 We obtain $\mathcal{A}_R$ by the appropriate relabelling.